As we begin Day 5 of our whip effort, the dynamics that will shape a final House vote are starting to become clear. This is where we stand:

 Regardless of how many votes they deliver, the Republicans are going to hang this on the Democrats.
 And Democrats in swing districts could face the very real prospect of losing their seats over this.
 Pelosi held all the swing votes last time around, but nobody wants to lose their seat for Obama — and they know from experience with the ACA he has no problem hanging them out to dry.

 In the end I trust none of them, so I treat all the “lean no’s” in the Democratic column with extreme skepticism.
 But my 2nd wild-arsed guess of the day is that swing districts will cost Pelosi another 15-20 votes, which means the Republicans may well need 50-60 votes to close the deal.

 Congressional offices on both sides of the aisle are running 100:1 against.
 And with that John McCain video clearly demonstrating what happens to members of Congress who defect from public sentiment on this issue, that may be hard to do.

 Update 9:56 AM: Obama now speaking from St. Petersburg on Syria.
 Says he will address the nation on Tuesday.

 Compares inaction in Syria to Rwanda.
 [Sorry, we weren’t already bad players in the region with a recent history of exacerbating existing tensions and making the entire situation much much worse, to the point that no other nation wants to be associated with us.
 The comparison is not apt.]

-Update 10:25 AM: Jose Serrano (D-NY) firm nay, issuing a press release that says “I have thought long and hard about this decision and have come to the firm conclusion that I cannot vote in favor of war.”
+Update 10:25 AM: Jose Serrano (D-NY) issues a press release saying “I have thought long and hard about this decision and have come to the firm conclusion that I cannot vote in favor of war.”
 It is notable because I believe Serrano is in the safest district in the country (D+43).

 Brett Guthrie (R-KY) lean nay: “I think I should get to Washington and hear what they have to say and then make that decision.
 But what I’ve heard, I’m not willing to go for it.”